lyteword/chspurgeon-tod/volume-7/psalm-142.md

 e) God is an independent Being, and the Governor and Director of all things.

-3\.The many sweet advantages, arising to the saints, from this practice of making God their refuge, in their greatest troubles.
+3\.
+The many sweet advantages, arising to the saints, from this practice of making God their refuge, in their greatest troubles.

 a) They have been preserved from fainting under their heavy burdens.